blue-stream/blue-stream-docs/rabbitmq/transcoder.md

 Published by the `transcoder` microservice after video is succeessfully transcoded.

 #### Event
-The published event will be called `trancoder.trancode.succeeded`
+The published event will be called `transcoder.video.transcode.succeeded`

 #### Event body
 ``` javascript